asiminah/asiminah.github.io/submenu/techwritingmath.md

 **HuskyCT:** All announcements related to the course will be posted on HuskyCT.
 Assignments and grades will be posted on HuskyCT as well.

 **Assignments:** There will be five assignments throughout the semester.
 You will need to submit a draft and final draft for each assignment.
 Drafts will be due on Friday's (so that I have enough time to grade them over the weekend) and final drafts will be due on Sunday's (so you have more time to work on them).
 You will be writing a paper roughly every 2-3 weeks throughout the semester.
+Here is a brief description of the assignments (more detailed information will be provided on HuskyCT):

 | Assignment Topic |       |  Tasks for assignment   |       |  Due Date of assignment  |